mediquo/docs-sdk/docs/sdk/android/medicalhistory.md

 ## Introduction

-If you are going to use this module, be sure to specify the Images and Downloads directories:
+If you are going to use this module, be sure to specify the Images and Downloads directories, required to download reports and prescriptions.

 [Android documentation](https://developer.android.com/training/secure-file-sharing/setup-sharing?hl=es&authuser=1)

 ```xml